balima78/these-R-nice/README.md

 - [lazyrmd](https://github.com/hafen/lazyrmd) - The {lazyrmd} R package provides an R Markdown html output format that enables plot outputs in the document to be lazily loaded.
 - [dash](https://github.com/plotly/dashR) - Dash for R. Create beautiful, analytic web applications in R. [Tutorial](https://dash.plotly.com/r)
 - [profvis](https://rstudio.github.io/profvis/index.html) - a tool for helping you to understand how R spends its time.
+- [WebR](https://docs.r-wasm.org/webr/latest/) - makes it possible to run R code in the browser without the need for an R server to execute the code

 ### Cheat sheet :newspaper: